rahulpandey1589/quartz-api/README.md

 ## quartz-api
-This project consists of a console application which can be installed and run as Window Service using Topshelf dll.
-The pseudo code consists of saving a data a in SQL queue and that data is constantly fetched by window service at fixed interval.
+This sample project is capable of reading data from SQL Server Message Broker.
+This is a console application which can be installed as window service.This window service can execute a job asynchronously at fixed time interval.

 ## Technology Used
 1. Topshelf.dll